moehambouta/Mixed-Signal-PCB/README.md

 ## Acknowledgments

 Special thanks to Phil's Lab for their course, which significantly contributed to the knowledge and techniques applied in this project.
 Find the course details [here](https://phils-lab-shop.fedevel.education/itemDetail.html?itemtype=course&dbid=1606477016678&instrid=us-east-2_Vw1KnTvTs:107c257d-31cc-430a-95d7-3c5d70c578e0).

----

-Enjoy the project?
-Consider starring the repo and following the blog for updates and more technical deep dives into the world of mixed-signal PCB design.